 The police may have then proceeded to administer an illegal field sobriety test, which could warrant your charges being thrown out.

 Pennsylvania law states that the person driving, operating, or otherwise in control of the vehicle while intoxicated is breaking the law and can be arrested for DUI.
-However, the police officer must directly observe that you were in fact the person in control of the vehicle.
+However, the police officer must directly observe that you are the person in control of the vehicle.

 If you and others riding with you were not even in the vehicle at the time of the arrest, or if you were a passenger, the prosecution’s case may be thrown out.